Spucksm/reading-notes/README.md

 My name is Spenser.
 I am a student at CodeFellows.

 ### Growth Mindset
-to me growth mindset is about being able to learn.
+To me growth mindset is about being able to learn.
 - Stay Positive
 - Always Learn
 - Be Open Minded